Lie 2-algebras of vector fields: Categories of vector fields on stacks and Lie 2-algebras

 \end{definition}

-In other words we apply Definition~\ref{def:cat-of-vf} to the strict 2-category $\GStack$ with the tangent functor $T^\GStack:\GStack \to \GStack$ rather than to Hepworth's tangent functor $T^\Stack:\Stack \to \Stack$.
 It is easy to see that for a geometric stack $\calA$ the categories $\Vect(\calA)$ and $\Vectp(\calA)$ are equivalent (and even isomorphic).
 For us there are several advantages in working with $\Vectp(\calA)$.
 First of all, the functor $\Vectp$ is more explicit than $T^\Stack$: the latter involves 2-limits and stackification.
 Additionally the following result is easy to prove:

 \begin{lemma} For a Lie groupoid $G$ the classifying stack functor $\B:\Bi \to \GStack$ induces an equivalence of categories